Discover New Zealand’s Most Scenic Mountain Pass

 Mountain Biking in Arthur’s Pass National Park

 Mountain biking in Arthur’s Pass means traversing through some incredible mountainous scenery while taking on some challenges.
 Serious bikers should head for the Poulter Valley Track.
 Bike access is just between the Mt White Road and the Trust/Poulter Hut.
-The 13km journey is along a 4-wheel-drive (4WD) track and across river terraces.
+The 13km (8-mile) journey is along a 4-wheel-drive (4WD) track and across river terraces.
 The difficulty ranges from grade 2 to grade 3.

 For an easy peddle, just take the Mt White Road along tussock lands and the Waimakariri River.

 Mountain biking is only permitted on formed roads and unsealed (gravel) roads within the national park.
 Plus, don’t be surprised if a kea parrot starts pecking at your bike into dismantlement.

 With snowy mountains in winter, there’s powder to shred.
 Temple Basin is a ski field for the adventurous!
 The runs and lifts might not be as well developed as some other ski fields in New Zealand, but the off-piste is something else.
 Plus, the natural terrain is the perfect playground for freestylers.